Janet Watson: Personal life

 She was born 1 September 1923 in Hampstead, London.
-Her father; David M. S. Watson FRS was a vertebrate palaeontologist and a professor of zoology and comparative anatomy at the University of London.
+Her father; David M. S. Watson FRS was a vertebrate palaeontologist and a zoology and comparative anatomy professor at the University of London.
 Her mother; Katharine M. Parker, did research in embryology prior to marriage.
 Janet Watson grew up alongside her sister, Katharine Mary in South Hampstead where she attended South Hampstead High School, which was known for being specialised in teaching science.
 She then went on to attend Reading University in 1943 to learn about General Science.
 Watson graduated with a first class honours degree in biology and geology in 1943.
 After a convincing recommendation from Professor H.L Hawkins and a first class General Honours degree, Watson attended Imperial College.
 She graduated in 1947 with a first class honours in Geology.
 Watson married John Sutton in 1949 and they had a professional partnership throughout their lives.
 They had two daughters who both had died at birth.
 Watson died on 29 March 1985, at the age of 61.